dansanderson/bf-mega65/README.md

 ```

 The first line (line 10) consists of BASIC commands to load BF65, run it,
-then end the program.
-You can execute this program with
+print a result from the BF data array, then end the program.
+You can execute
-the RUN command.
+this program with the RUN command.

 ```basic
 RUN